-- 25 Paragraphs 24-28 of the RFI provide an overview of financial reporting issues that could be added to the IASB's work plan. - (a) What priority would you give each of the potential projects described in Appendix B of the RFI-high, medium or low-considering the IASB's capacity to add financial reporting issues to its work plan for 2022 to 2026

-(see paragraphs 27-28)?
+- 3126 Paragraphs 24-28 of the RFI provide an overview of financial reporting issues that could be added to the IASB's work plan. - (a) What priority would you give each of the potential projects described in Appendix B of the RFI-high, medium or low-considering the IASB's capacity to add financial reporting issues to its work plan for 2022 to 2026 (see paragraphs 27-28)?
 If you have no opinion, please say so.
 Please provide information that explains your prioritisation and whether your prioritisation refers to all or only some aspects of the potential projects.
-The IASB is particularly interested in explanations for potential projects that you rate a high or low priority.

-- (b) Should the IASB add any financial reporting issues not described in Appendix B of the RFI to its work plan for 2022 to 2026?
+The IASB is particularly interested in explanations for potential projects that you rate a high or low priority. - (b) Should the IASB add any financial reporting issues not described in Appendix B of the RFI to its work plan for 2022 to 2026?
 You can suggest as many issues as you consider necessary taking into consideration the IASB's capacity to add financial reporting issues to its work plan for 2022 to 2026 (see paragraphs 27-28).
 To help the IASB analyse the feedback, when possible, please explain:

-- (i) the nature of the issue; and

-- (ii) why you think the issue is important.
+- (i) the nature of the issue; and - (ii) why you think the issue is important.

 EFRAG provides in Attachment A to this letter its assessment of all the high priority projects which are also identified in the RFI (subject to the considerations contained in our response to the first question about the priority to be given to the execution of the current active work plan and the planned PIRs).
+In addition, EFRAG has identified a number of other projects not in the IASB's RFI on which it will seek the views of its constituents.

-Overall, EFRAG has identified a total of 6 projects with high priority.
-In addition, the accounting treatment under IFRS 9 of financial instruments with ESG features has been identified as a seventh high priority and urgent issue.
+Overall, EFRAG has tentatively identified a total of 136 projects with high priority; of which six are assessed to have.
+In addition, the highestaccounting treatment under IFRS 9 of financial instruments with ESG features has been identified as a seventh high priority for the IASB's Agenda (all contained in the IASB's RFI but for two EFRAG suggests a broader scope) and urgent issue.
 Furthermore, EFRAG provides in Attachment B its assessment of the priority on the other projects identified in the RFI that have been assessed to have medium or low priorities.